StellarWarp/synthetipy/README.md

 - Ensure GAME_FOLDER points to your Stellaris installation when needed.
 - Merge outputs include generated edits and merged files; review before publishing.
 - To change merge behavior, update interface configuration and relevant modules.

+---

+### Modding in Python

+(On going work...)

+Generate PDX Script into python code, allowing modders to write mods in Python and compile them backto PDX Script.

 # Contributing
 - Add tests for new features or bug fixes and submit a PR.